 Why Bajra?
 Health benefits of Bajra/ Pearl Millet

 - Bajra has complex carbohydrates which release energy slowly.
 As a result one feels fuller for a long time after a millet meal, making it a perfect grain for weight-loss diets.

 Cooking with Bajra Flour

 But I really had to learn cooking with millets, especially millet flour rotis.
 Because it has no gluten, pearl millet flour doesn’t stick together well.
-As a result rolling a bajra roti is not as easy as rolling a wheat roti.
-Initially the dough would just stick to my rolling pin.
+As a result, rolling a bajra flour roti is not as easy as rolling a wheat flour roti.
+Initially, the dough would just stick to my rolling pin.
 I tried rolling it by just pressing with my fingers but then the roti was very thick and didn’t cook evenly.
-Even cooking it was different.
-Bajre ki roti needs to be cooked at a much lower heat to ensure even cooking.
-It took a lot of trial and error but now it is wonderful to see the lovely, earthy bajra rotis coming down the pan and disappearing in the stomach.
+Finally, I figured out how to roll bajra roti!
+I cut open a food grade plastic bag and used it to roll each chapati.
+That way the bajra dough doesn’t stick to the rolling pin and it is easier to transfer the roti to the pan.

-How to make Bajre ki Roti
+How to make Bajra roti

-2 cups pearl millet flour (Bajra flour)
+- 2 cups bajra flour / pearl millet flour

-1 tsp salt
+- 1 tsp salt

 - Leave it for 5 minutes till the bajra dough is cool enough to knead by hand.
 Knead it till it gets soft.
 If the dough is too sticky, that means there is more water than needed so add a little more flour.
 Likewise if it is too dry, add a little water.
 Like regular wheat dough, kneading the millet flour dough takes a bit of practice, so start with a small batch.